pablojosecodes/book-review/content/fundamentals/ddia/index.md

 ---
 title: Designing Data Intensive Applications
 ---
+`**Note: this section is under construction**`

 Welcome to my notes on the book `Designing Data Intensive Applications`.
-I first became interested in this topic

-The book I used to learn this topic was [High-Performance Browser Networking by Ilya Grigorik]()- I also supplemented with some material from [here]() and [here]().
+DDIA is a classic software engineering book and considered a must-read by many engineers.

+I used this book to learn a bit more about data systems in real world, large scale applications.

 ## the why and what

-Before we dive into `insert topic`, let's understand why you should care about it in the first place.

-`insert topic` is a _.
+What is `Designing Data Intensive Applications`?
+- It’s a book on designing data intensive applications
+- Just kidding.
+- Well yet, but
+- More specifically, it’s a very broad book on the fundamental principles of system design (with many [reference links](https://github.com/ept/ddia-references) if you want to go deeper)

+Why should we care about this book’s content on system design / data intensive applications?
+- It’s good to know how data systems work at a fundamental level

 It's useful for
-- Thing #1
-- Thing #2
-- Thing #3
+- Architecting services
+- Selecting data systems
+- Deeply understanding architectures you work with on a day to day basis

 ## things you can do with this

-If you're anything like me, you'd love to learn this for no reason- but it's good to know what skills you can expect to learn with this content.go

-With the maerial in these pages you should be able to build
-- A flying car or something equally as fun
-- Tweets with 128 characters

-Here's some stuff I've directly used this content to build
-- Link 1
-- Link 2

-## the content
+The material from this reference section will be essential for
+- Understanding data systems
+- Picking and choosing between different design approaches

+# TOC

 I'd recommend reading in order of the files, but I've tried to make the information as atomic as possible- enjoy!

-1. [[/1|Section 1]] useful for this that and the other
-2. [[/1|Section 1]] useful for this that and the other
-3. [[/1|Section 1]] useful for this that and the other
-4. [[/1|Section 1]] useful for this that and the other
+1. [[/fundamentals/ddia/Data|Data]] How do we represent data?
+1. [[/fundamentals/ddia/Derived Data|Derived Data]] How do we represent data?
+1. [[/fundamentals/ddia/Distributed Data|Distributed Data]] How do we represent data?